-Before forming your New Hampshire LLC with the Secretary of State, you need to select a Registered Agent for your LLC.
+Before forming your New Hampshire LLC by filing a Certificate of Formation with the Secretary of State, you need to select a Registered Agent for your LLC.

 A Registered Agent is a person or company who agrees to accept legal mail on behalf of your LLC in case your business gets sued.

 In New Hampshire, a Registered Agent can also serve as a general point of contact for receiving business and tax notices, payment reminders, and other documents.